reactorlabs/sourir/doc/inlining.md

         print y
 ```

-This is incorrect, because we would jump into (bar, base, checkpoint)
+This is incorrect, because on bailout we would jump into (bar,
-with one less frame on the stack than previously.
-Before inlining, the
+base, checkpoint) with one less frame on the stack than
-bailout would end up with `main()`, then `foo()`, then the frames of
+previously.
+Before inlining, the bailout would end up with `main()`,
+then `foo()`, then the frames of `cont-frames` on the stack.
+After
-`cont-frames` on the stack.
-After this broken inlining you would only
+this broken inlining you would only get `main(), cont-frames`.
+We need
-get `main(), cont-frames`.
-We need to recreate a frame for `foo()`.
+to recreate a frame for `foo()`.

 A continuation frame description contains: